Two Phase Locking Protocol

-We have discussed briefly about the first type of Concurrency Control Protocol, i.e., Lock based Protocol.
+We have discussed briefly the first type of Concurrency Control Protocol, i.e., Lock-based Protocol.

 Now, recalling where we last left off, there are two types of Locks available Shared S(a) and Exclusive X(a).
-Implementing this lock system without any restrictions gives us the Simple Lock based protocol (or Binary Locking), but it has its own disadvantages, they does not guarantee Serializability.
+Implementing this lock system without any restrictions gives us the Simple Lock-based protocol (or Binary Locking), but it has its own disadvantages, they do not guarantee Serializability.
 Schedules may follow the preceding rules but a non-serializable schedule may result.

-To guarantee serializablity, we must follow some additional protocol concerning the positioning of locking and unlocking operations in every transaction.
-This is where the concept of Two Phase Locking(2-PL) comes in the picture, 2-PL ensures serializablity.
+To guarantee serializability, we must follow some additional protocol concerning the positioning of locking and unlocking operations in every transaction.
+This is where the concept of Two-Phase Locking(2-PL) comes into the picture, 2-PL ensures serializability.
 Now, let’s dig deep!

-A transaction is said to follow Two Phase Locking protocol if Locking and Unlocking can be done in two phases.
+A transaction is said to follow the Two-Phase Locking protocol if Locking and Unlocking can be done in two phases.

 - Growing Phase: New locks on data items may be acquired but none can be released.

 - Shrinking Phase: Existing locks may be released but no new locks can be acquired.

 Note – If lock conversion is allowed, then upgrading of lock( from S(a) to X(a) ) is allowed in the Growing Phase, and downgrading of lock (from X(a) to S(a)) must be done in shrinking phase.